 To account for this and prevent inflated Session counts, Localytics includes what is called a session timeout interval.
 The default session timeout interval is 15 seconds, which means that if a user starts a session and then backgrounds the app for more than 15 seconds, the original session will be closed and a new session will initiate if/when the user returns to the app.
 Due to this automatic session lifecycle tracking, Localytics is able to derive session length, session interval, session counts, session trending, and a number of other core metrics for exploration in the Localytics Dashboard.

 For additional details, see developer documentation for Session Lifecycle (iOS) (Android) (Web).
-For details on how your developers can customize the session timeout interval, see Alternative Session Management (iOS) (Android).
+For details on how your developers can customize the session timeout interval, see Manual Integration (iOS) (Android).

 Device & user identification